AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ## GraphiQL Interface {#graphiql-interface}

-AEM Graph API includes an implementation of the standard GraphiQL interface.
+AEM Graph API includes an implementation of the standard [GraphiQL](https://graphql.org/learn/serving-over-http/#graphiql) interface.
 This allows you to directly input, and test, queries.

 For example:

 * `http://localhost:4502/content/graphiql.html`

+This provides features such as syntax-highlighting, auto-complete, auto-suggest, together with a history and online documentation:

 ![GraphiQL Interface](assets/cfm-graphiql-interface.png "GraphiQL Interface")